dymmond/esmerald/docs/en/docs/password-hashers.md

 ## Esmerald and password hashing

-Esmerald supporting [Saffier](./databases/saffier/motivation.md) also means providing some of the features internally.
+Esmerald supporting [Edgy](./databases/edgy/motivation.md) also means providing some of the features internally.

-A lof of what is explained here is explained in more detail in the [Saffier orm support](./databases/saffier/motivation.md).
+A lof of what is explained here is explained in more detail in the [Edgy orm support](./databases/edgy/motivation.md).

 Esmerald already brings some pre-defined password hashers that are available in the [Esmerald settings](./application/settings.md) and ready to be used.